Skip to Content

 Project details

-Over 80% of UK habitat receives damaging levels of nitrogen deposition (Rowe et al, Trends report, 2022).
+UK protected/sensitive habitats (except bog) had more than 80% of their area exceeded for nutrient Nitrogen between 2003 to 2020 (Rowe et al, Trends report, 2023).
 Much is known about damaging effects of air pollution on ecosystems and their function.
 Recovery of habitats and wildlife populations reliant on those ecosystems is much less well understood.
 This project will aim to address this gap in knowledge.

 Future phases (subject to funding) may include above-ground such as lichen presence/absence and abundance, habitat suitability indices, species' composition and diversity, positive indicator species as well as other novel indices identified during the project.
 Faunal interactions will be explored including habitat suitability for species' feeding and breeding.
 This builds on recent work with butterflies and other invertebrates, birds and where possible, other species.